composer/composer/doc/01-basic-usage.md

 php composer.phar install
 ```

+Composer enables reproducible builds by default.
+This means that running the
+same command multiple times will produce a `vendor/` directory containing files
+that are identical (*except their timestamps*), including the autoloader files.
+It is especially beneficial for environments that require strict
+verification processes, as well as for Linux distributions aiming to package PHP
+applications in a secure and predictable manner.

 ## Updating dependencies to their latest versions

 As mentioned above, the `composer.lock` file prevents you from automatically getting